mxstack/mxdev/README.rst

 Idea
     A pre-processor fetches (as this can be an URL) and expands all ``-c SOMEOTHER_FILE_OR_URL`` and ``-r SOMEOTHER_FILE_OR_URL`` files into one, filtering out all packages given in a configuration file.
     For each of those packages a ``-e ...`` entry is generated instead and written to a new ``TARGET.txt``.
-    The configuration is written in a file ``sources.ini`` in ExtendedInterpolation INI syntax (YAML would be nice, but the package must not have as less dependencies as possible to other packages).
+    The configuration is written in a file ``sources.ini`` in ExtendedInterpolation INI syntax (YAML would be nice, but the package must have as less dependencies as possible to other packages).

 Trivia
     Mx (generally pronounced like mix [mɪks], or [məks] in the UK) is meant to be a gender-neutral alternative to the titles Mr. and Ms. but also associates with mix.